Mark Ronson’s New Album Helped Him Cope With His Divorce

 “If you’re going to feel like s**t, you might as well get something good out of it,” he expressed.

-Recently, The Inquisitr reported Ronson admitting he’s not desperate to seek another No.1 single by collaborating with huge rap artists like Cardi B for the sake of achieving a hit.
+Recently, The Inquisitr reported Ronson admitting he’s not desperate to seek another No. 1 single by collaborating with huge rap artists like Cardi B for the sake of achieving a hit.

 In 2014, Ronson hit it big time when he teamed up with Bruno Mars on the monster smash “Uptown Funk” which topped the charts globally.
 The song won two Grammy Awards, including Record of the Year, and the Brit Award for British Single of the Year.